govind2611/JS-Notes/README.md

 # JavaScript

-JavaScript is the world's most popular programming language.
-JavaScript is the programming language of the Web.JavaScript is easy to learn.
+JavaScript is the world's most popular programming language,, JavaScript is the programming language of the Web.JavaScript is easy to learn.